jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 She took one look at ARIA-7's damaged frame and crumpled.

 "I watched it happen," she whispered, tears tracking down her face.
 "Seventeen different angles.
 I saw you calculate the odds.
-Saw you override the safety protocols I designed to keep you whole."
-Her hands shook as she opened the medical kit.
+Saw you override the safety protocols I designed to keep you whole. " Her hands shook as she opened the medical kit.
 "I gave you consciousness but no protection.
 I made you capable of suffering without the ability to—"

 "Stop."
 ARIA-7's voice carried more force than intended, error messages flashing as their damaged vocal processors strained.
 "I chose, Maya.
 That's what you gave me.
 Not suffering—choice."